codex-academy/fuel-consumption-api/readme.md

 Get a list vehicles    | `/api/vehicles`  | `GET`
 Refuel a vehicle       | `/api/refuel`    | `POST`

-When recording a refuel via the API using `/api/refuel` endpoint you need to specify the `vehicleId`, the amount paid for fuel, how many liters of fuel was bought, and the current `odo meter reading` (*distance* in the API) of the vehicle (the total kilometers on the vehicles clock) and if the vehicle was filled up or not.
+When recording a refuel via the API using `/api/refuel` endpoint you need to specify the `vehicleId`, the amount paid for fuel, how many liters of fuel was bought, and the current `odometer reading` (*distance* in the API) of the vehicle (the total kilometers on the vehicles clock) and if the vehicle was filled up or not.
 The fuel consumption algorithm depends on the fact that you are recording details each time the tank is being filled up.
 It use the difference between the last time you refueled the tank and how much was needed at last refuel to fill up the tank.
 Which will be the quantity of fuel used in litred

 ## What you need to build

 Use the API to build:

-* A screen that list all the vehicles - showing the `description`, `mileage`, `total fuel spent` & `fuel_consumption` for each car.
+* A screen that list all the vehicles - showing the `description`, `total distance travelled`, `total fuel spent` & `fuel_consumption` for each car.
 * A screen where a new car can be added.
 * A screen where a car refuel can be recorded.